-Where we have concerns about online safety we will follow the Local Safeguarding Partnership procedures
+Where we have concerns about online safety we will follow the Local Safeguarding Partnership procedures Online Safety - Oxfordshire Safeguarding Children Board (oscb.org.uk)

-Where we are asking children to undertake work online, we will make carers aware of what their child is being asked to do online, including the sites they will asked to access and be clear who from the school (if anyone) the child is going to be interacting with online.
+As a Learning Centre we are in regular contact with carers.
+As the children reside in a children's home on the same site as the Learning Centre, the home uses the same software to filter and monitor online use.
+Where we are asking children to undertake work online, we will make carers aware of what their child is being asked to do online, including the sites they will asked to access and be clear who from the Learning Centre (if anyone) the child is going to be interacting with online.

 Further resources to support schools with online safety are available via: